twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Fix borked security link

+  * Additional HSTS warnings

+  * More warnings for Session cookies.

+  * Mentioned Two-Factor Auth

 * Chapter: Testing

   * Tricks for using Request Factory

   * Quick intro to using Mock

+  * Described integration tests

+* Chapter: Utilities

+  * Mentioned deprecation and danger of using remove_tags

 * Chapter: debugging (NEW)